Aidurber/react-picky/README.md

 ### Prop descriptions

+- `id` - HTML id assigned to input.
+Also used as a base for other elements inside Picky.
 - `placeholder` - Default message when no items are selected.
 - `value` - The selected value(s), array if multiple is true. **Not needed if using as an uncontolled component**
 - `numberDisplayed` - Then number of selected options displayed until it turns into '(selected count) selected'.